Find out how to sell wild birds and animals legally and safely, and what licences you need to get.

 Licences for dead red squirrels and pine martens

-Dead red squirrels and pine martens aren’t covered by any of these categories.
+Dead red squirrels and pine martens are not covered by any of these categories.
 You must have a separate licence to sell dead red squirrels and pine martens.

 Before you sell them, you must make sure they’ve been legally taken from the wild.
 You should keep a record of where the animal was found or taken.